About Me – Miss Broughton

 - Access to learning platforms from home will help raise standards and enhance learning (Education City, Reading Plus, TT Rock Stars).

-We have a bespoke Curriculum that is ever evolving to suit the needs of the children at school.
+We have a bespoke curriculum that is ever evolving to suit the needs of the children at school.
 We will continue to adapted the plans to accommodate the increasing challenges our children need.
-An update of the scheme of work is being produced to go live for September which will include – A skills progression, new unit overview & updated assessment framework.
+An update of the scheme of work is being produced to go live for September 2020 which will include – A skills progression, new unit overview & updated assessment framework.

 Some recent activities in our year groups.